360medics/inapp-cli/README.md

 3. Run the following command to install the required dependencies `npm i`, this will install root project dependencies and all the sub-projects dependencies (thanks to postinstall script).

+4.  (optional: only if you're developing a backend too) Execute database migrations using: `npm run prisma:migrate:dev` from the project root directory.

 # Development Workflow

 **You DO NOT** push to the `master` / `main` branch.